 You don’t get remembered by anyone for possessing those objects.

 In other words, wise people understand very well that running after objects of pleasure is foolish.
-And therefore they invest their energies and time in achieving things that are far beyond those materialistic objects.
+And therefore, they invest their energies and time in achieving things far beyond those materialistic objects.

 They focus on attaining bliss.
 They focus on achieving transcendence.